 5. Try anything cold

 No teether to hand?
-You can improvise by using something frozen – like veg she can chew on, or even a cold teaspoon.
-Always supervise this.
+You can improvise by using something really cold – a small ice pack, wrapped in a tea towel, maybe, or even a cold teaspoon.
+Always supervise your baby if you trying this – to help avoid any choking incidents.

 6. Use a flannel